-- E.87 The Chief Officer or his/her designated representative must keep proper written records of: - the different stages of the tendering process including all the quotes and letters you have received, and notes of phone calls and meetings about selecting suppliers; - details of the quotes/tenders sought and received (see E25) - the awarding of the contract; - any information provided to tenderers or contractors; and - any decisions made, together with the reasons for those decisions. - E.88 Records must be kept for the periods set out in E.91.
+- E.87 The Chief Officer or his/her designated representative must keep proper written records of: - the different stages of the tendering process including all the quotes and letters you have received, and notes of phone calls and meetings about selecting suppliers; - the awarding of the contract; - any information provided to tenderers or contractors; and - any decisions made, together with the reasons for those decisions. - E.88 Records must be kept for the periods set out in E.91.